Centralised Absence Reporting Line

 2. I have a child/dependent that is required to self-isolate, do I still get paid?

 For NHS staff with carer responsibilities, we understand from the Local Authority that sufficient provision is in place for schooling/childcare facilities within Plymouth and the surrounding area.
 The on-site nursery, Happy Days has also expanded its normal provision.
 However, should colleagues have difficulties with any type of care arrangements which affects work, please talk with your line manager who will undertake to find alternative options with you.
 This may involve remote working or time shifting of your work, for example.
-Where this is not possible, so we can continue to support our colleagues, we have extended the paid carer provision from 5th April for a further temporary period during the pandemic.

 3. Do I have to discuss my medical history with the CAR Line?